 There are a number of phone apps that are available to help you navigate the system and map your routes.
 One such app is Transit.

 Transit delays can happen for any number of reasons.
-Keep current with delays and service updates by following the TTC’s TTC Notices Twitter account.
-The Transit app is also a helpful in determining the real-time schedule of buses, trains and streetcars (whether they’re scheduled to arrive at a stop in two minutes or ten).
+Keep current with delays and service updates by following the TTC’s TTC Service Alerts Twitter account.
+The Transit app is also helpful in determining the real-time schedule of buses, trains and streetcars (whether they’re scheduled to arrive at a stop in two minutes or ten).

 The GO Transit system is the regional public transit service for the Greater Toronto and Hamilton Area, with routes extending to communities across the Greater Golden Horseshoe.

 GO Transit posts their fares online.
 You can use a PRESTO card to obtain added savings.
 With PRESTO, the more you travel, the more discounted the fare is.
-You can also use the PRESTO card for the TTC in place of tokens.
-Information on GO’s Student ID is available on the TCard website.
+You can also use the PRESTO card for the TTC.
+Information on GO's Student ID is available on the TCard website.

 Most students take a GO train or bus to a TTC subway station and then take the TTC to Queen’s Park Station.